Prepare Your Perineum for Birth By: Desiree Norwood, Brilliant Baby Bump

 - The training is recommendable for all pregnant women, whether expecting a first child of after several births, whether there was once a birth with the perineum intact or a perineal tear or episiotomy.

-Just like a triathlon you need to mentally prepare yourself.
+Just like a triathlon you need to mentally prepare and prepare Your Perineum for Birth.
 The simulation of birth allows you to experience the sensation ahead of time, giving you more confidence and lessening any anxieties, which in turn will help you to relax.

 Experiences with the EPI-NO from the Arco Maternity Clinic: